-If this makes attending the college of your dreams sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make thecost of college feel more doable until you've finishing school and found a job.
+Remember, the "sticker price" of tuition doesn't always tell the full story.
+Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+And, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.

 Southwest Texas Junior College is a public, state institution, so it offers a reduced tuition rate of $3,024 for in-state students who attend full-time.